 For example, where do you draw the line between art and propaganda?
 How do the political leanings of an artist impact their legacy and the evaluation of their work?
 And what’s to be done with that work?

-The Vienna Falls in Line exhibition takes a look at that blemished era, drawing on a remarkable research project that examined the membership of the Reichskammer der Bildenden Künste (Reich Chamber of Fine Arts).
+The Vienna Falls in Line exhibition takes a look at that fascist era, drawing on a remarkable research project that examined the membership of the Reichskammer der Bildenden Künste (Reich Chamber of Fine Arts).